dushi27/Twitter/README.md

 # Ruby on Rails Tutorial: sample Twitter like application

-This is the sample application for the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).
+This is a Twitter like application built using the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).